dbuscombe-usgs/doodle_labeller/README.md

 ## Terminology

-* image: a 3-band geotiff, or 3-band jpg/jpeg/JPG/JPEG, png/PNG, or tiff/tif/TIF/TIFF
+* image: a 1 or 3-band geotiff, or 1 or 3-band jpg/jpeg/JPG/JPEG, png/PNG, or tiff/tif/TIF/TIFF
 * class: a pre-determined category
 * label: an annotation made on an image attributed to a class (either manually or automatically - in this program, annotations are manual)
 * label image: an image where each pixel has been labeled with a class (either manually or automatically - in this program, the label image is generated automatically using a machine learning algorithm called a CRF)